wainaina-peter/wainaina-peter/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, My name is Peter Wainaina.</h1>
 <h3 align="center">I am a Data Scientist, I love telling stories with data.
 I retrieve data using SQL, clean it, do exploratory data analysis on it to help stakeholders make data informed decisions.
 I also build and deploy machine learning models, mostly in the fields of finance, e-commerce and Natural Language Processing.
-I am a lover of python and consequently love using django for the backend.
-I also do front end web development using React, not really a jack of all trades, but a lover of all things tech and being in the know of emerging trends and changes.</h3>
+I am a lover of python and frameworks built on it like Flask and FastAPI.
+I do front end web development using React, not really a jack of all trades, but a lover of all things tech and being in the know of emerging trends and changes.</h3>

 ## 🙋‍♂️ A little about me: